6 Durga Puja in Japan 2025: Bengali Festivals Tokyo & Beyond

 The last day of this festival is the most colourful day of all.
 On this day, the warrior goddess returns to her abode with her husband and children, leaving her devotees for another year-long wait.

-Bengali women dress up in their traditional attires and offer water and sweets to the goddess to pray for her return next year: it’s called Devi Boron.
-After, all the women play with vermilion or sindoor.
+Bengali women dress up in their traditional attire and offer water and sweets to the goddess to pray for her return next year: it’s called Devi Boron.
+After that, all the women play with vermilion or sindoor.

 This Sindoor Khela is accompanied by Dhunuchi Nach, a traditional dance form performed during pujas.
 People offer sweets to each other and enjoy the festival with smiling faces.